StevenSchwengel/js-color-clock/notes/events.md

   /* The event object is the first argument passed when an event fires */ console.log(event);

-  /* Instructor notes */
-  /* event.isTrusted -> true if it's a mouse event; false if mouse event is faked with JS */ /* event.pressure -> newer iPads there are pressure sensitivity values */
+  /* event.isTrusted -> true if it's a mouse event; false if mouse event is faked with JS */ /* event.pressure -> newer iPads have pressure sensitivity values */

   console.log(event.target);

-  /* Instructor notes */
   /* event.target vs. event.currentTarget */
   /* The difference comes in when you have nested elements */ /* event.target is what the user clicks, e.g. a strong tag inside a button */